9 digital marketing tips for banks

 Man talking on cell phone

-The channels they use — advertising, SEO, drip campaigns, social media & more — will be familiar to anyone with a passing interest in digital marketing.
+All banks rely on digital marketing to generate new leads.
+The channels they use — advertising, SEO, drip campaigns, social media and more — will be familiar to anyone with a passing interest in digital marketing.

 The tactics are familiar for an obvious reason: everyone’s using them.
 For ambitious, growth-obsessed marketers, this is a problem.
 When everyone employs the same tactics to target the same audience, the inevitable happens — the old digital marketing strategies don’t work as well as they used to.

-Publish your first story free with Shorthand.
+Create your first story with Shorthand.

 Build stunning, interactive web content at scale — no code or web design skills required.